sjuntilla/consume-more-stuff/README.md

 - images should be stored in S3
 - should be able to contact seller through
     - email
-- can send email to **600a8cd20d@c99.team-one.consumemorestuff.com** will forward to registered user
+- can send email to a hashed email (eg. **600a8cd20d@c99.team-one.consumemorestuff.com** ) that will forward to registered user
 - should be able to see generalized area for the item (geo-location)

 #### Admin User